 Most employer-sponsored health plans rely heavily on their carriers, TPAs, and PBMs to provide the data necessary to report to CMS.
-Some vendors will submit the reporting on behalf of employer client plans.
-However, others may choose to instead provide the data to the employer with the expectation that the employer will submit their own data to CMS.
-Any organization submitting data to CMS is referred to as a "reporting entity."
+Many vendors will submit the reporting on behalf of employer client plans.
+However, some vendors may choose to instead provide the data to the employer with the expectation that the employer will submit their own data to CMS.
+Any organization that submits data to CMS is referred to as a "reporting entity."

-It is possible that multiple reporting entities will submit files separately on behalf of a single group health plan in order to provide CMS with all required data and files.
-In some cases, separate vendors may include the employer's data in the same file type (e.g., a PBM and a separate specialty drug vendor both must report their drug data for the year in files D3-D8, or separate TPA/PBMs within the same plan year submit files D1-D2).
+It is possible that multiple reporting entities will submit files separately on behalf of a single group health plan to provide CMS with all required data and files.
+In some cases, separate vendors may include the employer's data in the same file type (e.g., a PBM and a separate specialty drug vendor both must report their drug data for the year in files D3-D8, or separate TPAs/PBMs within the same plan year must each submit files D1-D2).
 This relieves the employer from having to collect and consolidate the information from separate vendors into a single data file (although that is an option as well).
+For carriers, TPAs, PBMs, and other vendors who do handle the RxDC reporting on behalf of group health plans, most will submit aggregated data for all of their clients and will not provide plan-specific data to CMS or the employer.